lorre-huggan/lorre-huggan/README.md

-## Hi my name is Lorre Huggan
+## 🧑🏾 Hi my name is Lorre Huggan

-Im a Front-end web developer based in london,
+Im a self taught Front-end web developer based in london.
+I focused on creating high end apps, web apps, web sites, & more using modern technologies such as Sass & React js.

-## Technology
+## 💾 Technology

-HTML, CSS, JavaScript, React, Adobe Photoshop, Figma, Git, GitHub, Linux, Firebase, NPM, Terminal.
+HTML, CSS, JavaScript, React, Adobe Photoshop, Figma, Davinci Resolve, Git, GitHub, Linux, Firebase, NPM, Terminal.

-## Contact
+## 📞 How to reach me

-Feel free to contact me for collaborations or work opportunity. lorre.huggan@protonmail.com
+Feel free to contact me for collaborations or work opportunities. lorre.huggan@protonmail.com

+🌱 I’m currently learning ...
+Shopify Theme Development

 <!--
 **lorre-huggan/lorre-huggan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.